Boiler Service Cost

 Gas Boiler Service Cost

-For gas boilers you will have to pay a qualified Gas Safe engineer to carry out the service; a gas boiler service cost is usually between £70-£120.
+The typical gas boiler service cost is usually between £70 and £120.
 There are annual contracts available so you could spread your payments out over the year and pay as little as £7 per month for boiler cover.
-In the end, the cost is money well spent and may save you additional expense in the long term.

 Oil Boiler Service Cost